riton/ansible_POC_include_role_max_recursion_depth_issue_23609/README.md

 # POC for ansible bug number 23609

-This is a Proof of Concept for the ansible bug `include/include_role: maximum recursion depth exceeded`
+This is a Proof of Concept for the ansible bug `include/include_role: maximum recursion depth exceeded` ([direct link to the bug](https://github.com/ansible/ansible/issues/23609))

 ## What this POC does